 The Bikeability Trust manages the distribution of Bikeability funding for the government.
 Our grant programme administers funding across England, excluding Greater London.
 We primarily distribute funding to local highway authorities (LHAs).

 Grant recipients can run Bikeability training, or they can appoint a training provider.
-A training provider will manage cycle instructors on the behalf of a grant recipient.
-Everyone must register with the Bikeability Trust to deliver Bikeability cycle training.
+A training provider will manage cycle instructors on behalf of a grant recipient.
+Everyone must register with The Bikeability Trust to deliver Bikeability cycle training.

-During the most recent financial year (2022–2023), 461,887 children received Bikeability cycle training.
+During the most recent financial year (2023–2024), 505,657 children received Bikeability cycle training.
 Our full funding and delivery statistics are below.
-You can also read our impact report for 2022.

 School Group Bikeability Trust